dturissini/sim_sech_hybrid/README.md

     * Inputs:
         * window size
         * D stat pop string (e.g. sim_ssh_sech_mel)
+    * Plots
         * Distribution of number of polymorphic sites per window to help set useful cutoffs to remove windows with too few sites
         * Histograms of per-window pi for sim, sech, and ssh
         * Histograms of per-window derived allele frequencies (mel as outgroup) for sim, sech, and ssh
         * Histograms of per-window pairwise differences for derived allele frequencies (mel as outgroup) for sim, sech, and ssh
         * Histograms of Dxy for all pariwise combinations of sim, sech, and ssh
         * Histograms of Fst for all pairwise combinations of sim, sech, and ssh
         * Per site derived allele frequency distributions for sim, sech, and ssh
         * Traces of per-window values for several measurements to help visualize both their distribtuons across the genome and any potential correlations.
             * Significant GWAS SNPs and their p-values for octanoic acid resistance in ssh
             * AB site counts
             * D+
             * pi
             * Dxy
             * Fst
             * Derived allele frequencies
         * If sech is one of the pops, then a number of additional plots are made
             * Scatterplot of pi sech versus D+ is plotted to see if D+ outlier windows have higher pi sech
             * Scatterplot of BAAA-ABAA vs pi sech with points colored to reflect D+ value
             * Scatterplot of BAAA-ABAA vs D+ with points colored and size-scaled to reflect pi sech value
             * Scatterplot of ABBA-BABA vs D+ with points colored and size-scaled to reflect pi sech value

 #### Outlier windows